Welcome to today's edition of the Rush 24-7 podcast.

 So I don't know anybody.

-If I find anybody out there who's elected office number for women and children and families that Hillary Clinton has.
+If I find anybody out there who's elected office number more for women and children and families that Hillary Clinton has.

 And I kind of let that go back.

-I hear all this stuff, but I actually got to think, what has she done for women?
+I actually got to think, what has she done for women?

-Don, you're a woman.
+Dawn, you're a woman.

-What what has Hillary Clinton done for women?
+What has Hillary Clinton done for women?

 Dawn can't think of anything.